-This course enables students with educational or career goals in human services, who are working in the field of human services, to build related job specific skills through individualized learning objectives and enhance their workplace performance.
-Attendance of an on campus orientation session is required for all Work Experience enrollments.
-Students complete an online expanded orientation module addressing workplace success skills throughout the term.
-Subsequent enrollments require new individualized learning objectives.
-Units are awarded based upon achievement of approved learning objectives, workplace performance, submission of course assignments, and documentation of work hours.Enrollment in Work Experience courses is limited to a maximum of 16 units, including all Vocational, Occupational and General Work Experience enrollments.
-Title V specifies students will earn 1 unit of credit for each
+This work based learning course is designed to assist students with educational or career goals in human services, who are working in the field of human services, to build related job specific skills through individualized learning objectives and enhance their workplace performance.
+All Work Experience enrollments require attendance of a face-to-face orientation session.
+Instruction is also provided through online course modules and emails throughout course term, work based learning with a participating supervisor, and meetings in office or at student worksite.
+Instruction focuses on goal setting to develop job specific skills, enhancement of soft skills in the workplace, and career development.
+Subsequent enrollments require new individualized learning objectives, and completion of new course module assignments.
+Units are awarded based upon achievement of approved learning objectives, workplace performance, submission of course assignments, and documentation of work hours.
+Enrollment in Work Experience courses is limited to a maximum of 16 units, including all Career Technical Education, Occupational and General Work Experience enrollments.
+Title V specifies students will earn 1 unit of credit for each 75 hours of paid work. and 1 unit of credit for each 60 hours volunteer work.
+This course has been approved for Hybrid delivery

-75 hours paid work, and 1 unit of credit for each 60 hours volunteer work.
-This course has been approved for hybrid delivery.
+HUS 61 - Principles/Practices Residential Care Paraprofessional Counselors

-HUS 61 - Principles/Practices Residential Care Paraprofessional Counselors 3.0 units
+Recommended Preparation: ENGL105 or equivalent multiple measures placement.

-Recommended Preparation: ENGL105 or equivalent assessment placement.
-51 hours lecture A study of the principles and practices of child care in a residential setting.
+A study of the principles and practices of child care in a residential setting.
 Research theories identifying developmental planning, developmental needs, separation, cottage life, discipline group process and the job.
 Concepts will be identified with practical applications and implications for use in the residential care setting.
 This course has been approved for correspondence delivery.